-At such a large market, it can be hard to know where to begin, and it is simply not possible to see everything that Fleamasters has to offer.
-As well as fantastic, eclectic second-hand wares, there are wonderful arts and crafts, stalls full of quality antiques and collectable items, furniture stands, clothing, jewelry and much more with new stands and stores opening every week.
+At Fleamasters Flea Market it can be hard to know where to begin.
+It is simply not possible to see everything that Fleamasters has to offer.
+As well as eclectic second-hand wares, there are wonderful arts and crafts, stalls full of quality antiques and collectable items, furniture stands, clothing, jewelry and much more with new stands and stores opening every week.
 There are also plenty of refreshment areas with lots of food and drink on offer, so shoppers can stay energized!

 Where: 4135 Dr Martin Luther King Jr. Blvd., Ft.
 Myers, Florida 33916

 When: 1st May – 30th September: Friday 9:00 – 15:00, Saturday and Sunday 9:00 – 17:00.
 1st October – 30th April: Friday, Saturday and Sunday 9:00 – 17:00

 7. Saint Augustine Flea Market – St Augustine, Florida

 Twice a week, more than 500 vendors gather at Saint Augustine Flea Market, to hawk their ware in a variety of indoor and outdoor areas.
 As well as the shopping to be had, Saint Augustine flea market offers live music, plenty of food and fresh produce to buy, so all shopping needs can be met at this one location.
 There is an RV park right next door to this flea market, making it easier to get up early to secure the best deals!
 Featured stands here worth a mention are the Big Bear Armory, Edna’s Treasures showcasing historical and cultural items, as well as Guitar Sales and Repairs.